 To conclude, a multiple step production facility is often needed to transform input materials, such as MSW or MIW into good quality AF that meets today’s requirements.

-Application Manager, Sales, Recycling
+Application Manager, Waste Recycling